-For Online Banking, there are various services provide through online banking.
+For Online Banking, there are various kinds of services provided through online banking.
 However, the registration rate of online banking service is 31.7%, yet only 24.2% use the service.
-So there are people who out of curious register for online banking but not use it.
+So there are people who are curious to register for online banking but not use it.
 The reason they provided for not using online banking include no computer or Internet at home, fear of online fraud, using mobile banking to replace online banking, but the most reason they give is that online banking is too complicated to use.

 Next, let us talk about mobile banking service penetration.
 Mobile banking in general is becoming very popular.
 The registration rate of mobile banking service is 44.6%, but only 40.1% use the service.
 I would like to point out that in poor counties of north-eastern China, the rate of mobile banking is quite low, only 7.23%.
 As of what kind of service they use when using mobile banking service, 97.4% of respondents uses mobile banking to remittance and transfer purpose.
 40% use mobile banking to check the status of their account.
 24.5% use mobile banking for shopping purposes.
 23.6% use mobile banking to pay fees and bills.
 12% uses mobile banking for investment.
 Other purpose includes offline shopping, loan application, loan payment however the percentages of people use these services are lower.
 Similar to online banking, we also asked the respondents why some of them are not using mobile payment.
 The reasons and the percentages are 12% for not having mobile phones, 33% for the complication of the service, 16.3% for fear of telecommunication fraud, 0.9% for using online banking only which is a quite small number of people who can and know how to use but still choose to only use online banking, next is 16.2% think it is more convenient to go to offline banking.
 Again, the complication is the major reason.

 The next service is insurance, as you know, although we have national health insurance coverage in China, some people prefer purchasing commercial insurance to get additional insurance coverage.
 As we can see here that agricultural insurance is quite popular in the rural area.
-It is about 67% of households have purchase household insurance.
+It is about 67% of households who have purchased household insurance.
 One major reason for that is that agricultural insurance is heavily subsidized by the government.
 So, the government will pay about 80% of the insurance fee and the farmers only need to pay the remaining 20%.
 The next questions are where they get their insurance in the rural area, most of them get their insurance including agricultural, life, health, and property through door-to-door agents.
 Digital insurance is not that popular even now.
 This is quite special, as we already talked about it, even for regions with a high level of development of digital financial service like the coastal region, digital insurance is not that popular.

 That’s all about the market penetration situation for different kinds of financial services.